girlguidinghertfordshire/ggherts/_events/2024-01-27-crispy-frosty-social-walk.md

     location:
         - 'Hertfordshire, St Albans'
 ---
-Starting at 10am on Saturday 27 January in St Albans come along for the Walking team's first event of the new year.
-Enjoy a 2-3 hours walk with other like minded Rangers, young leaders and adults.
-Optional pub lunch.
+Starting at 10am on Saturday 27 January from Verulamium Park in St Albans come along for the Walking team’s first event of the new year.

+Enjoy an 8km walk, which includes Watercress Farm and Sopwell Nunnery, with other like minded people.
+Expected to take approx 2.5 hours.

+Refreshments will be available both before and after the walk.

 To book, email <walking@girlguidinghertfordshire.org.uk>

+No charge.

+For adults.